CunrenLiang/cunrenliang.github.io/research.md

 ###### SAR Signal and Image Processing
 The original data acquired by SAR is called raw data, which is much like pure noise if you view it with an image application.
 Through signal processing techniques, or focusing, an image can be formed.
 Further processing, e.g. denoising, is thus performed in the image domain for numerous purposes.
 Previously one of our group’s focuses is on the processing of data acquired in advanced modes such as spotlight, ScanSAR, TOPS and SweepSAR, which requires more sophisticated signal processing algorithms (e.g. [Liang et al., 2017, _IEEE TGRS_](https://ieeexplore.ieee.org/document/8038865)).

 {% include figure.html image="../assets/images/research/pta+sar_image.jpg" caption="Left: point target analysis in focusing.
-Right: a focused SAR image" position="center" width="800" %}
+Right: a focused SAR image." position="center" width="800" %}

 ###### InSAR Algorithms and Software Development, and High Performance Computation